finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    TransactionQueryParameters parameters = new TransactionQueryParameters(); // TransactionQueryParameters | The query parameters which control how the output transactions are built.
+    TransactionQueryParameters queryParameters = new TransactionQueryParameters(); // TransactionQueryParameters | The query queryParameters which control how the output transactions are built.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to build the transactions.
 Defaults to return the latest              version of each transaction if not specified.
+    String filter = "filter_example"; // String | Expression to filter the result set.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Transaction/strategy/quantsignal\".
-    String filter = "filter_example"; // String | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+    try {
-      VersionedResourceListOfOutputTransaction result = apiInstance.buildTransactions(scope, code, parameters, asAt, propertyKeys, filter);
+      VersionedResourceListOfOutputTransaction result = apiInstance.buildTransactions(scope, code, queryParameters, asAt, filter, propertyKeys);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#buildTransactions");